-The aim of the scheme is to seek growth and deliver above benchmark returns by providing long-term capital growth from an actively managed portfolio comprising of up to 30 companies across market capitalization.
-The Scheme aims to predominantly invest in equity and equity related securities.
-Currently the large cap companies are the 1st-100th, mid cap companies are 101st - 250th and small cap companies are 251st company onwards in terms of full market capitalization.
-The list of stocks would be as per the list published by AMFI in accordance with the para 2.6 of SEBI Master Circular on Mutual Funds dated June 27, 2024, and as may be amended by SEBI from time to time and updated on half yearly basis.
-The Scheme will endeavor to achieve this by maintaining a minimum of 65% allocation to equity and equity related securities.
-Investment could also be made towards fixed income securities including money market instruments.
+The aim of the Scheme is to deliver above benchmark returns by providing long-term capital growth from an actively managed portfolio, mainly comprising companies registered in and/or listed on a regulated market of India.
+The Scheme will invest at least 80% in large cap companies and may also invest in equity and equity related instruments of companies other than large cap companies.

 A top down and bottom-up approach will be used to invest in equity and equity related instruments.
-Investments will be based on the Investment Team's analysis of business cycles, regulatory reforms, competitive advantage etc. The fund manager in selecting stocks will focus on the fundamentals of the business including profitability, the industry structure, the quality of management, sensitivity to economic factors, the financial strength of the company, valuation and the key earnings drivers.
-The Scheme will maintain a portfolio spread across various industries/sectors in order to mitigate the concentration risk.
+Investments will be pursued in select sectors based on the Investment Team's analysis of business cycles, regulatory reforms, competitive advantage etc. Selective stock picking will be done from these sectors.
+The fund manager in selecting scrips will focus on the fundamentals of the business, the industry structure, the quality of management, sensitivity to economic factors, the financial strength of the company and the key earnings drivers.

-As per the asset allocation pattern indicated above, for investment in debt securities and money market instruments, the Scheme may invest a part of its portfolio in various debt securities issued by corporates and/or state and central government.
-Such government securities may include securities which are supported by the ability to borrow from the treasury or supported only by the sovereign guarantee or of the state government or supported by GOI/state government in some other way.

-With the aim of controlling risks, rigorous in-depth credit evaluation of the instruments proposed to be invested in will be carried out by the Investment Team of the AMC.
-The credit evaluation includes a study of the operating environment of the company, the past track record as well as the future prospects of the issuer, the short as well as long-term financial health of the issuer.
-The AMC will also be guided by the ratings of rating agencies such as CRISIL, CARE and ICRA or any other rating agency as approved by the regulators.
-The Scheme may invest in other Scheme(s) managed by the AMC or in the schemes of any other mutual fund, provided it is in conformity with the investment objectives of the Scheme and in terms of the prevailing Regulations.
-As per the Regulations, no investment management fees will be charged for such investments.
 Since investing requires disciplined risk management, the AMC would incorporate adequate safeguards for controlling risks in the portfolio construction process.
+Stock specific risk will be minimized by investing only in those companies that have been analyzed by the Investment Team at the AMC.
 Risk will also be reduced through adequate diversification of the portfolio.
+Diversification will be achieved by spreading the investments over a range of industries/sectors.
+As per the asset allocation pattern indicated above, for investment in debt securities and money market instruments, the Fund may invest a part of the portfolio in various debt securities issued by corporates and/or state and central government.
+Such government securities may include securities which are supported by the ability to borrow from the treasury or supported only by the sovereign guarantee or of the state government or supported by Government of India (GOI)/state government in some other way.
+The Scheme may invest in other Scheme managed by the AMC or in the schemes of any other mutual fund, provided it is in conformity with the investment objectives of the Scheme and in terms of the prevailing Regulations.
+As per the Regulations, no investment management fees will be charged for such investments.